c12i/elt/README.md

 ---

-Remember, `elt` is still experimental and potentially buggy.
+Remember, `eltr` is still experimental and potentially buggy.